eth-p/bat-extras/README.md

 The scripts in this repository are designed to run as-is, provided that they aren't moved around.
 This means that you're free to just symlink `src/[script].sh` to your local bin folder.

-If you would rather have self-contained scripts that you can place and run anywhere, you can use the `build.sh` script to create (and optionally install) them.
+If you would rather have *faster*, self-contained scripts that you can place and run anywhere, you can use the `build.sh` script to create (and optionally install) them.

 &nbsp;